 WebTitan Cloud for WiFi is ideal for hospital systems.
 The solution is highly scalable and can be used to protect any number of users in any number of locations.
 Multiple sites can be protected from one easy-to-use web-based user interface.
 Separate filtering controls can be applied for different locations, user groups, or even individuals.
 Since the solution links in with Active Directory setting up controls for different users and departments is quick and simple.
 Separate content controls can easily be set for guests, visitors, and staff, including filtering controls by role.

 WebTitan Cloud for WiFi supports blacklists, whitelists, and allows precision content control via category or keyword, and blocks phishing websites and sites known to host exploit kits and malware.
-In short, WebTitan Cloud for WiFi gives you control over what happens on your WiFI network.
+In short, WebTitan Cloud for WiFi gives you control over what users can do when connected to your WiFI network.

 To find out more about WebTitan Cloud for WiFi, details of pricing, contact the TitanHQ team today.